Income Tax Calculator

 Formula

-Tax = Sum of (income in each bracket x bracket rate) | Effective Rate = Total Tax / Gross Income | Marginal Rate = rate on last dollar
+Tax = Sum of (income in each bracket x bracket rate) | Effective Rate = Total Tax / Gross Income | Marginal Rate = rate on the last dollar earned

 How It Works

-The US federal income tax system uses progressive marginal rates — meaning your income is taxed in layers, not all at one rate.
-2025 tax brackets for Single filers: 10% on income from $0 to $11,925; 12% on income from $11,926 to $48,475; 22% on income from $48,476 to $103,350; 24% on income from $103,351 to $197,300; 32% on income from $197,301 to $250,525; 35% on income from $250,526 to $626,350; 37% on income above $626,350.
-Example: a single filer with $85,000 gross income takes the $14,600 standard deduction, leaving $70,400 taxable income.
-Tax calculation: 10% on first $11,925 = $1,193 + 12% on $11,926 to $48,475 = $4,386 + 22% on $48,476 to $70,400 = $4,823.
-Total federal tax = $10,402.
-Effective tax rate = $10,402 / $85,000 = 12.2%.
-Marginal rate = 22% (the rate on the last dollar earned).
-These are very different numbers — and confusing them is the most common tax misconception.
+The US federal income tax system applies progressive marginal rates to layers of income.
+For 2025 Single filers: 10% on income from $0 to $11,925; 12% on $11,926 to $48,475; 22% on $48,476 to $103,350; 24% on $103,351 to $197,300; 32% on $197,301 to $250,525; 35% on $250,526 to $626,350; 37% above $626,350.
+The 2025 standard deduction is $14,600 for Single filers and $29,200 for Married Filing Jointly.
+Example calculation: a single filer earning $85,000 takes the $14,600 standard deduction, leaving $70,400 in taxable income.
+Tax = 10% on first $11,925 ($1,193) plus 12% on $11,926 to $48,475 ($4,386) plus 22% on $48,476 to $70,400 ($4,823) = total federal tax of $10,402.
+Effective rate = $10,402 divided by $85,000 = 12.2%.
+Marginal rate = 22%.
+The distinction between effective rate (12.2%) and marginal rate (22%) is crucial and widely misunderstood — confusing the two leads to poor decisions about raises, freelance income, and retirement account contributions.

 Tips & Best Practices

 - ✓Traditional 401k contributions reduce your taxable income dollar-for-dollar.
-The 2025 contribution limit is $23,500 ($31,000 if age 50+) — maxing it out can drop you an entire tax bracket and save $3,000-8,000 in federal taxes.
+The 2025 contribution limit is $23,500 ($31,000 if age 50 or older).
+Maxing this out can drop you an entire tax bracket and save $3,000 to $8,000 or more in federal taxes alone, making it the most powerful legal tax reduction available to most employees.

-- ✓The 2025 standard deduction: $14,600 (Single), $29,200 (Married Filing Jointly), $21,900 (Head of Household).
-Itemising only makes sense if your deductible expenses exceed these amounts — fewer than 10% of taxpayers now itemise since the 2017 TCJA doubled the standard deduction.
+- ✓The 2025 standard deduction is $14,600 for Single filers and $29,200 for Married Filing Jointly.
+Itemising deductions only makes financial sense when your qualifying expenses exceed these amounts — fewer than 10% of taxpayers now itemise since the 2017 Tax Cuts and Jobs Act roughly doubled the standard deduction.

 Who Uses This Calculator